adhityaravi/fire-flakes/README.md

 **Contributions are welcome!** 🎉

-> As this is an opinionated setup for now, contributions around:
+> Contributions around:
 > - New devShell templates
 > - New Home Manager modules (programs)
 > - System-level expansion (NixOS modules)
 > - Secrets encryption (sops-nix integration)

-will be prioritized.
+> are appreciated!

 **Fork**, create a branch, and submit a pull request!